-We have two types of Green Certificate trainees: Credit (student) trainees and Non-Credit (adult) trainees.
+We have one type of Green Certificate trainees: Credit (student) trainees.
 The administration of the program is similar for each, and the competencies for each are similar as well.
 They are the actual "learners" within the program.
 As of January 2012 we had 964 trainees across the province.

 Primary trainers - Green Certificate trainers are most often the trainee’s parents, relatives or employers that operate a farming operation within the trainee’s area of specialization.
 They act as the trainee’s mentor working through the training process with the trainee, providing instruction, guidance and an operating facility in which to perform the working skills required for competence and daily skill assessment.

 Secondary trainers - This type of mentor is used from time to time, when the primary trainer does not have the expertise in a specific skill area to the level of competence required by the training manual. (i.e. - Cow calf trainees are required to have a full understanding and to be able to recognize numerous cattle health disorders.
 They must be able to interpret drug labels, administer the appropriate drug or implement the required plan of action for each disorder.
 Therefore a great resource to learn these details would be the local veterinarian).
 Trainees are encouraged to seek out these experts within their communities.

 Green Certificate testers are an integral part of the Green Certificate training program.
 Throughout the province Green Certificate holds regional certification testing events.
 As the trainees progresses and completes their three distinct training periods, they are assessed by a certified tester to determine their level of competence in all skills of a training period.
 Green Certificate testers are highly skilled, experienced members of the agriculture industry.
 They are selected by their local regional coordinators and attend certification training development workshops.

 Alberta Agriculture and Rural Development